CC-Hive/DevEnviroment/README.md

 # Lupus590's Versions
 Excludes what's tracked in the repo.

-MC: 1.8.9
+MC: 1.12.2

-Forge: 11.15.1.2318 (Installer is now in Repo, version bump due to me remaking my setup after a PC reset - Lupus590)
+Forge: See installer in repo

-Note: I have programming stuff in my resource pack folder (which is on the gitignore list), if code is broken because it's using something exernal then this is why.
+Note: I have programming stuff in my resource pack folder (which is on the gitignore list), if code is broken because it's using something external then this is why.
 Please [yell at me](https://github.com/CC-Hive/DevEnviroment/issues/new).
-FYI, that resource pack is available [here](https://github.com/lupus590/CC-My-Code-Pack). _Why not use a submodule?_ Because not eveything in the resource pack is something that Hive may use, which will make the repo a mess, should Hive end up using one of the things in the resource pack I will copy it to Hive's repo.
-On the subject of Hive and resorce packs, I keep Hive in a resorce pack, but this may change once I need to run Howl.
+FYI, that resource pack is available [here](https://github.com/lupus590/CC-My-Code-Pack). _Why not use a submodule?_ Because not everything in the resource pack is something that Hive may use, which will make the repo a mess, should Hive end up using one of the things in the resource pack I will copy it to Hive's repo.
+On the subject of Hive and resource packs, I keep Hive in a resource pack, but this may change once I need to run Howl.

 # Lupus590's World Seed
-Not that it should matter, but here it is anyways: -2734113556830341606
+Not that it should matter, but here it is anyways: HIVEDEV